 I’m particularly interested in human-computer interaction and systems design/programming.
-I want to build things to improve the ways we develop software and interact with computers more broadly.
+I want to build things to improve how we develop systems and interact with computers and sound more broadly.

-I’m currently a second-year CS major at Reed College in Portland, OR.
+I’m currently a second-year CS major (and possibly music minor?) at Reed College in Portland, OR.

-I have 5 years of experience working at companies in the tech industry (and trying my hand at starting my own!).
+I have 5 years of experience working at companies in the tech industry (and trying my hand at starting my own!), and I’ve been working on my own projects for even longer.
 I’ve built technically interesting projects and solved important problems - some of the work I’m most proud of has been

-- building awesome programs and projects that let high schoolers discover the joy of coding and hardware hacking, at Hack Club
+- building awesome programs and projects (like Blot) that let high schoolers discover the joy of coding, hardware hacking, and digital fabrication, at Hack Club

 - automating complex image processing workflows entirely in-browser, at Gigantic